 A teen shares the crucial role social media played in his life during Covid-19.

-Internet Matters is working alongside the Premier League to equip children and young people with the skills they need to navigate their online world safely and responsibly.
+Internet Matters is working alongside the Premier League to equip children with the skills they need to navigate their online world safely.

 Ditch the Label – Anti-Bullying Survey 2020 Supporting resources